QMU Assessment Regulations for an Honours Degree

 - You may progress to Level 2 and Level 3 if you have passed at least 80 credits of modules.
 You must retake assessments in the modules that you have not yet passed.
 This is known as ‘trailing’ modules.
 You may trail no more than 40 credits of modules.

-- You may progress to Level 4 if you have passed at least 100 credits and trail up to 20 credits.
+- Unless there are specific programme regulations or special circumstances, you may progress to Level 4 if you have passed at least 100 credits and trail up to 20 credits.

 - Students who fail more than 60 credits at the second attempt will be withdrawn from the programme.